Q1: If we buy tickets in advance, can they be collected on the day?

 Q12.
 What is the token system on the bar?

 We operate a cash free bar, customers are asked to purchase drinks tokens at the token booth before coming to the bar.
 Drinks tokens are non refundable and are used to purchase drinks at the festival.
-This year, one drink token will be £1.65 or we offer 13 tokens for £20 (Works out at £1.54 per token or a saving of £1.45).
-Drinks available this year at the festival will be as follows:
+Last year, one drink token was £1.65 or we offered 13 tokens for £20 (Works out at £1.54 per token or a saving of £1.45).
+Drinks available last year at the festival were as follows: (Next years selection may vary slightly more info TBA)

 Q13: Will there be any covered areas if it rains?